In my experience, those with a plan or strategy can avoid bad decisions and make fewer mistakes.

 While you're thinking, make sure you don’t worry about what others are doing.

 What others are doing has nothing to do with you.
 Don’t judge your life on what is popular and makes others happy.
 Set your own targets.

-Your goal can be retirement, holidays, lifestyle, luxury etc. you can invest for multiple things in different ways.
+Your goal can be retirement, holidays, lifestyle, luxury, etc. you can invest in multiple things in different ways.
 I’ll show you how in the following chapters.